Jordynne Grace: Championship reigns (2020–2022)

+Triple Crown Champion, WWE appearances, and departure (2022–2025)

+On June 19 at Slammiversary, Grace won the Knockouts World Championship for a second time in the inaugural Queen of the Mountain match.
 On July 1 at Against All Odds, Grace successfully defended the Knockouts World Championship against Tasha Steelz in a rematch.
 On July 31, at Ric Flair's Last Match event, Grace retained her title in a three-way match involving Deonna Purrazzo and Rachael Ellering.
 On August 12 at Emergence, Grace made another successful title defense against Mia Yim.
 On September 23 at Victory Road, she defeated Max the Impaler (Masha Slamovich's handpicked opponent) in a Pick Your Poison match.
 At Bound for Glory, Grace defeated Slamovich to retain her title, thus ending Slamovich's undefeated streak in Impact Wrestling.
 On the November 10 episode of Impact!, Grace made another successful title defense against Gisele Shaw, but was attacked by Slamovich afterwards.
 Eight days later, at Over Drive, Grace defeated Slamovich in a Last Knockout Standing match to retain her title.

 On January 13, 2023, at Hard To Kill, Grace lost the Knockouts World Championship to Mickie James in a Title vs. Career match, ending her reign at 208 days.
+At Rebellion, Grace was defeated by Deonna Purrazzo for the vacated Impact Knockouts World Championship (defending champion Mickie James has vacated the title due to injury, with Purrazzo and Grace competing to become the new champion).
+On the April 27 episode of Impact!, Grace saved Purrazzo from Taylor Wilde and KiLynn King.
+On the May 11, 2023 episode of Impact!, Purrazzo and Grace challenged The Coven for their title, but were unsuccessful.
+Post-match, Purrazzo and Grace was attacked by The Coven until Trinity runs down to the ring and makes the save.
+On May 26 at Under Siege, Grace was unsuccessful at winning the title against Purrazzo.
+Since Grace lost, she can no longer challenge for the title as long as Purrazzo is champion.
+Grace ran out to assist Trinity and Purrazzo, who were being tripled-teamed by Giselle Shaw, Savannah Evans and Jai Vidal, only to be beaten down by the heels herself, during the June 1 episode of Impact!, which was taped on May 27.
+This would be Grace's final appearance for the promotion.
+Having expired in May, Grace opted not to renew her contract, and instead take an hiatus from wrestling to focus on outside projects.